| |

 Real-world examples of AI in state and local government in the U.S.

-Governments are already leveraging AI to simplify operations and improve resident interactions.
+Government agencies are already leveraging AI to simplify operations and improve resident interactions.
 Here are a few ways that state and local agencies are using AI — striking a balance between innovation, maintaining public trust, and delivering real benefits to staff and residents:

 1. Simplify property assessments